sjwines/hourofai/forest/forest1.md

 ```
 and snap it into **the end** of the <br/>
 ``||loops:on start||``
 container that's already in the workspace.

+Change from mySprite to myDrone so that you are referencing your drone sprite.

 #### ~ tutorialhint
 ```blocks